ixmeza/ixmeza/README.md

 Welcome to my profile, most of my work is private but I have a couple of things public.
 Most of my projects are UI automation related.

 - 📚 I’m currently learning javascript
-- 📚 I'm currently doing the CS50 course by Harvard

 I am a modern testing advocate